 Scholars from several universities across Canada (Concordia University, McGill University, Dalhousie University, University of British Columbia, University of Ottawa, and University of Victoria) are involved in the network as part of the Carleton University team.

-The European Commission support for the production of publications does not constitute an endorsement of the contents which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+The European Union support for the production of publications does not constitute an endorsement of the contents which reflect the views only of the authors and cannot be held responsible for any use which may be made of the information contained therein.